Doctor or hospital? Which is most important when you’re facing a high-stakes procedure? Our answer is: Both.

 QualityPath uses bundled payments, which means all elements of the QualityPath medical procedure are covered by a single payment to the doctor and hospital.
 Added benefits for patients are built into the program: when employers participate in QualityPath, they agree to cover 100 percent of medical procedure costs (special provisions apply to plans with health savings accounts, or HSAs).
 There’s even a 90-day warranty to cover complications related to the QualityPath procedure.

-It’s important to note that these doctors and hospitals only qualify to perform QualityPath procedures when they are working together.
-Doctors and hospitals apply annually to participate in QualityPath and must show they continue to meet strict criteria on an ongoing basis.
+Doctors and hospitals apply annually to participate in QualityPath and must show they continue to meet strict criteria (to qualify as a high-quality health care provider) on an ongoing basis.

 Patients and family members can learn more about QualityPath here.